 I spent my childhood exploring Gatineau Park which gave me a taste for Quebec that has never left.
 In the last four years I have been to Quebec three times during the winter months so my eyes have been opened to the variety of experiences available to the traveler.

-Enjoy these 10 things to do in Quebec come winter
+Enjoy these 10 things you can do in Quebec in winter

 Go skiing in Gatineau Park – one of the fun things to do in Quebec